wessenstam/gts21/cicd/start/start.rst

 Starting the CI/CD workshop
 ===========================

-This workshop is trying to teach the basic steps to get from an existing application (NPM and a MariaDB) to a contairezed application where a CI/CD pipeline is being created to:
+This workshop is trying to teach the basic steps to get from an existing application (NPM and a MariaDB) to a containerised application where a CI/CD pipeline is being created to:

 - Build the new containers
 - Test the build container